 Look!
 It’s a sofa!
 No, it’s a bed!
 It’s both!

 The key to making a small home look larger is avoiding clutter.
-The smart home owner is now eschewing excessiveness for function, opting for furniture that is not just fashionable but can also be tucked away once its work is done or can be transformed into other forms—an ironing board that fits into a wall niche, a sofa that transforms into a bed, tables that can be folded into a four-seater or pulled out to seat six.
+The smart home owner is now eschewing excessiveness for function, opting for furniture that is not just fashionable but can also be tucked away once its work is done or can be transformed into other forms, interior design for small house—an ironing board that fits into a wall niche, a sofa that transforms into a bed, tables that can be folded into a four-seater or pulled out to seat six.

 Home is where art is